Skip Navigation

 Health

-Rabies is not endemic in the UK and the authorities would like it to stay that way.
-Pets susceptible to rabies are required by law to spend six months in quarantine (unless they qualify for the Pet Travel Scheme - a pet passport).
+Rabies is not endemic in the UK and everyone would like it to stay that way.
+All imported animals which are susceptible to rabies are required by law to spend six months in quarantine unless they qualify for the Pet Travel Scheme (a pet passport).

 Top